 Southwest Boulder & Stone carries 10 different colors of decomposed granite.
-Visit our products section on the web for pictures, visit one of our rock yards in person or call to request a sample.
+Visit our DG products section for pictures, visit one of our rock yards in person or call to request a sample.

 If you want a more structured surface for your pathway or backyard, you can add a soil binder to the decomposed granite (DG) base.
 We carry both an organic, powdered binder, Soil Secure, and an inorganic liquid binder, Marloc.
-Both will stabilize your DG when wetted and compacted and can be done fairly easily as a DIY project.
+Both will stabilize your DG when wetted and compacted and can be done fairly easily as a DIY project (here's our guide on how to install a DG pathway).
 However, for the best results, we recommend using a licensed contractor for any larger installation.

 Decomposed Granite (DG) is granitic rock that has decomposed (crumbled) into small particles of soft rock-gravel, sand, and silt-sized particles with some clay.
 It makes a great natural surface for pathways or driveways.
 Stabilized DG has a stabilizer like Marloc pre-mixed into the material, making it less likely to move over time and better in high wind areas.